 Renal elimination: Drugs that decrease renal function could decrease stavudine clearance.

-Overlapping toxicities: The combination of stavudine and didanosine is not recommended for initial therapy because of overlapping toxicities.
+Overlapping toxicities: The combination of stavudine and didanosine is not recommended because of overlapping toxicities.
 Reported toxicities are more often reported in adults and include serious, even fatal, cases of lactic acidosis with hepatic steatosis with or without pancreatitis in pregnant women.

 Ribavirin and interferon: Hepatic decompensation (sometimes fatal) has occurred in HIV/hepatitis C virus-coinfected patients receiving combination antiretroviral therapy (cART), interferon, and ribavirin.